Ditectrev/AWS-Certified-Solutions-Architect-Associate-SAA-C03-Practice-Tests-Exams-Questions-Answers/README.md

 ### You are designing Internet connectivity for your VPC.
 The Web servers must be available on the Internet.
 The application must have a highly available architecture.
 Which alternatives should you consider?
 (Choose 2 answers)

 - [ ] Configure a NAT instance in your VPC Create a default route via the NAT instance and associate it with all subnets Configure a DNS A record that points to the NAT instance public IP address.
-- [ ] Configure a CloudFront distribution and configure the origin to point to the private IP addresses of your Web servers Configure a Route53 CNAME record to your Cloud Front distribution.
+- [ ] Configure a CloudFront distribution and configure the origin to point to the private IP addresses of your Web servers Configure a Route 53 CNAME record to your Cloud Front distribution.
-- [x] Place all your web servers behind EL8 Configure a Route53 CNMIE to point to the ELB DNS name.
+- [x] Place all your web servers behind EL8 Configure a Route 53 CNMIE to point to the ELB DNS name.
 - [x] Assign EIPs to all web servers.
-Configure a Route53 record set with all EIPs.
+Configure a Route 53 record set with all EIPs.
 With health checks and DNS failover.
-- [ ] Configure ELB with an EIP Place all your Web servers behind ELB Configure a Route53 A record that points to the EI.
+- [ ] Configure ELB with an EIP Place all your Web servers behind ELB Configure a Route 53 A record that points to the EIP.

 ### You need to configure an Amazon S3 bucket to serve static assets for your public-facing web application.
 Which methods ensure that all objects uploaded to the bucket are set to public read?
 (Choose 2 answers)